 Simply put, herbs are leaves.
 Thyme, oregano, basil, parsley, these are all leaves.
 For the most part, fresh herbs are better—more flavorful, more aromatic, more colorful.

-But sometimes dry herbs are the only feasible option, and using dry herbs is not of itself a cooking mistake.
+Sometimes, dry herbs are the only feasible option, and using dry herbs is not a cooking mistake.
 The mistake is adding them at the wrong stage of cooking.

 Dried herbs, on the other hand, take a bit longer to activate.
 Indeed, if you're using dried herbs in a preparation such as salad dressing where there is no heat at all involved, it can take a few hours for the flavors to be completely released.